AnjaliSandip/ElmerFEM-Dakota/README.md

 About:
-This program is mantained by Anjali Sandip.
+This program is maintained by Anjali Sandip.

  - Sandia Dakota version 6.10
  - Elmer version 8.1